bafvfv/Simple-Telegram-Bot-with-WebApp-on-Opengram/README.md

 >>>>> `npm i dotenv`
 >>>>>> `npm i nodemon`

-Also you must install [OpenServer](https://ospanel.io/) or [WAMP](https://www.wampserver.com/en/) to easy work with a MySQL database on your PC.
+Also you must install [OpenServer](https://ospanel.io/) or [WAMP](https://www.wampserver.com/en/) to easily work with a MySQL database on your PC.

 Thanks for [BenjaminDusse](https://github.com/BenjaminDusse)